Ear Surgery (Otoplasty)

 - How do I know this is the best procedure for my child?

 - How long should I expect to keep my child home from school?

 Your ear surgery should be specific to your needs, and you should feel relatively comfortable with the process before it begins.
 Communication plays a key role in how prepared you are before surgery.
 Address any concerns you have for you or your child, knowing that preparedness will help alleviate nerves.
-It may take some time after surgery to get used to your new look, but a main goal of cosmetic ear surgery is to help boost your confidence about your appearance.
-A successful ear surgery not only rejuvenates your entire look, but your overall sense of self-worth as well.
+It may take some time after surgery to get used to your new look, but the main goal of cosmetic ear surgery is to help boost your confidence in your appearance.
+A successful ear surgery not only rejuvenates your entire look but your overall sense of self-worth as well.